tshort/FunctionalModels.jl/docs/src/design.md

 # Design Documentation

-This documentation is an overview of the design of Sims, particularly the input specification.
+This documentation is an overview of the design of FunctionalModels, particularly the input specification.
 Some of the internals are also discussed.

 ## Overview